 What is B2B software marketing?

 B2B stands for “business-to-business”, meaning selling solutions to other businesses, rather than directly to end consumers.
-So this type of software marketing is the marketing of software that is sold to businesses or organizations.
+So the best B2B marketing definition is that this type of software marketing is the marketing of software that is sold to businesses or organizations.

 There are a number of ways in which B2B software marketing is quite a bit different from selling software directly to end consumers: